digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 Get All Active Contracts via HTTP
 *********************************

-For each WebSocket endpoint, we provide an alternative HTTP POST endpoint that returns the same results synchronously.HTTP POST alternatives are less robust:
+For each WebSocket endpoint, we provide an HTTP POST endpoint that returns the same results synchronously.
 However, HTTP POST alternatives are less efficient because:

 - They impose a higher load on the server.